dotkom/a3s/README.md

 2. PostGreSQL (10.0+) (optionally use Docker + Docker Compose build)

 ### Development

+#### With `make`

+Make sure you have Docker running on your computer.

+Additionally, make sure you have sourced the environment variables below.
+This can be done by putting the environment variables in a file `.env`, and sourcing the environment variables using `source .env` in your terminal.

+To start development, simply run `make` in the project directory.

+For more information, please read the [`Makefile`](./Makefile) or execute `make help` in the terminal.

+#### Without `make`

 To start a development server on your machine follow these steps: